hashicorp/nextjs-bundle-analysis/README.md

 ### Configuration

 Config values are written to `package.json` under the key `nextBundleAnalysis`, and can be changed there any time.
 You can directly edit the workflow file if you want to adjust your default branch or the directory that your nextjs app lives in (especially if you are using a `srcDir` or something similar).

+### Caveats

+This plugin only analyzes the direct bundle output from next.js.
+If you have added any other scripts via the `<script>` tag, especially third party scripts and things like analytics or other tracking scripts, these are not included in the analysis.
+Scripts of this nature should _probably_ be loaded in behind a consent manager and should not make an impact on your initial load, and as long as this is how you handle them it should make no difference, but it's important to be aware of this and account for the extra size added by these scripts if they are present in your app.